 Plus moves have longer fucking landing recovery times than Brawl in many cases.
 Wow, I can understand not bringing back L canceling, since that’s hard, but giving moves such stupidly long recovery times on the ground is absolutely awful.
 It slows down the pace of the game and prevents a lot of combos.
 Sure, there’s autocanceling now, but that serves a different and more restrictive role in combos and general neutral.

 And the controls are totally fucked, because they didn’t make the C-stick its own macro function for smash attacks and aerials yet again (they did this in brawl too), instead making it press a direction and the A button for one frame, which leads to dumb shit like not being able to control yourself in the air if a c-stick direction is held (or vice versa, I don’t remember), or not being able to smash attack in the same direction the control stick is held.

-In general they made the same fuckup as last time where different buttons with overlapping functions aren’t registered by the game independently, because the programmers are fucking retarded and don’t give a shit.
+In general they made the same fuckup as last time where different buttons with overlapping functions aren’t registered by the game independently, because the programmers don’t give a shit.

 Oh, and a ton of advanced techniques were taken out, even from Brawl, but that’s really the smallest issue compared to everything else.